openigtlink/OpenIGTLink/Documents/Protocol/header.md

 The header version number field specifies the Header Version.
-Please note that the *Header Version* is not the same as the *Protocol Version*, as the Protocol Version reflects not only the format of the hearder but also the available message types.
+Please note that the *Header Version* is not the same as the *Protocol Version*, as the Protocol Version reflects not only the format of the header but also the available message types.
 Two header versions exist as of Protocol Version 3.x:

 - _Header Version 1_ is used in Protocol Version 1 and 2.